-Recommendation 1a: Port staff who request biometric air exit at SEA gates used for international departing flights must receive approval from the Aviation Managing Director before proceeding with the procurement process, including by providing an explanation as to how it will comply with the Port's Biometric Principles.
-Staff must also provide documentation that their proposed process is compliant with CBP's Biometric Air Exit Requirements3 and Traveler Verification System (TVS) API specifications4.
+Recommendation 1a: Port staff who request implementation of a common use biometric air exit system at SEA gates used for international departing flights must receive approval from the Aviation Managing Director before proceeding with the procurement process, including by providing an explanation as to how it will comply with the Port's Biometric Principles and Biometric Air Exit Policies.
+Staff must also provide documentation that their proposed process is compliant with CBP's Biometric Air Exit Requirements and TVS application programming interface (API) specifications.

-Recommendation 2a: If the proposed implementation of biometric air exit by Port staff does not require a Commission authorization5, then the Aviation Managing Director must notify the Port Executive Director and the Port Commission before approving the request.
+Recommendation 2a: If the proposed implementation of biometric air exit by Port staff does not require a Commission authorization, then the Aviation Managing Director must notify the Port Executive Director and the Port Commission before approving the request.
 This notification must be at least three (3) weeks in advance of any staff action.
+The Aviation Managing Director must consider the following criteria in deciding whether or not to approve the implementation: